aandrovitsanea/PubPulse/README.md

 To contribute to this project, please create a branch and submit a pull request.

 ### Contact
-For any queries regarding the setup or execution of the project, please contact us at anna.androvitsanea@gmail.com.
+For any queries regarding the setup or execution of the project, please contact me at anna.androvitsanea@gmail.com.